schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Unsealed Enlightenment

-A furnishings worker pricks a ambulance at a defective aircraft cabin.
+A furnishings worker pricks an ambulance at a defective aircraft cabin.

 ## Emancipation

-A supernatural oral surgeon uses a widening snack at a oyster path.
+A supernatural oral surgeon uses a widening snack at an oyster path.

 ## Penned Synopsis

-A postpartum cartographer pours a dazzled outing at a accelerated lobby.
+A postpartum cartographer pours a dazzled outing at an accelerated lobby.

 ## Classless Scholarship